What is Hyperbaric Oxygen Therapy?

 How Does Hyperbaric Oxygen Therapy Work?

 HBOT is believed to jump start the body’s own healing processes by forcing oxygen deep into the tissues.
 During HBOT treatment the patient is placed in an enclosed pressurized environment while breathing 100% oxygen (ambient air contains 20% oxygen).
-The complimentary components of this process (pressure and oxygen) transpire simultaneously, and work synergistically.
+The complementary components of this process (pressure and oxygen) transpire simultaneously, and work synergistically.
 The tissues are saturated with pure oxygen, and the pressurization of the chamber forces the oxygen deep into the tissue.
 This process pushes oxygen beyond the hemoglobin (red blood cells that carry oxygen) and into the blood plasma and interstitial fluid, (fluid between the cells)3 reaching tissue that has been traumatized and damaged by hypoxia.

 Patients in medical grade chambers typically “dive” to 7.5 PSI (pounds per square inch) and 1.5 ATA (atmospheres absolute), for 60 minutes at the prescribed pressure, though more severe injuries may require a longer HBOT session, i.e., more time inhaling oxygen under pressure, and may require treatment at a greater ATA.